 - 40 g crumbly white cheese I used Cheshire

-- 1 tbsp dill or another fresh herb
+- 1 tablespoon dill or another fresh herb

 For the dressing

 - ½ lemon, juiced